-I will leave this narrative hanging for now and return to it later in the chapter when I compare and contrast our (complexity) approach to forum theatre with how it is traditionally taken up in organisational settings.
 Rae argues that the use of 'theatre and drama as a vehicle for organizational development has become increasingly popular in organizations, whether hiring professional actors to support skills development or, more recently, using drama to address wider organizational issues such as diversity, bullying and harassment or conflict management through the use of a particular form of "organizational theatre", namely forum theatre' (2013: 220).
-However, in spite of its ubiquity, there is very little to be found in mainstream leadership and management development textbooks about the use of theatre in leadership development.
+However, despite its ubiquity, there is very little to be found in mainstream leadership and management development textbooks about the use of theatre in leadership development.
 Indeed, as outlined in the Introduction, one of the reasons why I decided to write this book was because mainstream textbooks on leadership and management development inevitably sacrifice depth for breadth.
 This means that interventions are dealt with superficially, if at all, and are, for the most part, taken at face value with little critique.

 Take the textbooks on leadership development that are recommended to UK students, for example.
-As outlined in the previous chapter, the three leading leadership development textbooks on the reading lists of UK business schools are written by Dalton (2010); Gold et al. (2010); and Carmichael et al. (2011).
-Dalton allots two pages to the use of theatre in leadership development, Gold et al. allocate just half a page (out of 400) and it is not covered at all by Carmichael et al. Furthermore, Gold's half-page is clearly an endorsement of Olivier and Verity's (2008) use of Shakespeare in Executive Development Programmes (Gold et al., 2010: 157), while Dalton uses one of the two pages he allots to this topic to provide a brief overview of dramaturgy and the other to promote an obsolete consultancy service that the Royal Shakespeare Company once offered (2010: 31 and 249, respectively).1
+As outlined in the previous chapter, the three leading leadership development textbooks on the reading lists of UK business schools are written by Dalton (2010), Gold et al. (2010), and Carmichael et al. (2011).
+Dalton allots two pages to the use of theatre in leadership development, Gold et al. allocate just half a page (out of 400), and it is not covered at all by Carmichael et al. Furthermore, Gold et al.'s half-page is clearly an endorsement of Olivier's and Verity's (2008) use of Shakespeare in Executive Development Programmes (Gold et al., 2010: 157), while Dalton uses one of the two pages he allots to this topic to provide a brief overview of dramaturgy and the other to promote an obsolete consultancy service that the Royal Shakespeare Company once offered (2010: 31 and 249, respectively).

 Snook et al. devote a whole chapter, entitled Mastering the Art of Leadership: An Experiential Approach from the Performing Arts by Belle Linda Halpern and Richard Richards, to the use and usefulness of the performing arts in leadership development (2012: 135).
-And although they do not label what they are doing as forum theatre, I would argue that their rather instrumental use of theatre, drama and actors as a resource for developing in leaders the capacity to influence and to transmit a confident and congruent message/story/vision, is what the majority of conventional leadership development providers currently describe as forum theatre.
+And although they do not label what they are doing as forum theatre, I would argue that their rather instrumental use of theatre, drama, and actors as a resource for developing in leaders the capacity to influence and to transmit a confident and congruent message/story/vision is what most conventional leadership development providers currently describe as forum theatre.
 Halpern and Richards find themselves supporting managers to deliver communications that manipulate the emotions of others, thus capturing 'hearts and minds' (Snook et al., 2012: 148); and I would argue that this more accurately describes what Rae and I have encountered under the guise of forum theatre.
-Consequently, in this chapter, I will compare and contrast Halpern and Richards' use of drama and actors with the complexity approach that I am taking in my practice.
+Consequently, in this chapter, I will compare Halpern and Richards' use of drama and actors with the complexity approach that I am taking in my practice.